 The College has considerable reliance on continued government funding through the education sector funding bodies and Office for Students (OFS).
-In 2022/23, 82.2% (2022: 82.2%) of the College's revenue was ultimately publicly funded.
+In 2023/24, 83.3% (2023: 82.2%) of the College's revenue was ultimately publicly funded.
 However, there can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.

-Planning at the College is dependent on the receipt of accurate and timely information from Government and the Agency regarding policy changes.
+Planning at the College is dependent on the receipt of accurate and timely information from Government and the ESFA regarding policy changes.
 Any delay in receipt of policy or funding changes can therefore have a significant effect on the financial and curriculum planning.

-The College is aware of several issues which may impact on future funding,
+The College is aware of several issues which may impact future funding,

-- Changes in policy following general election due in 2024 - Further reforms to the funding methodologies, in particular in relation to apprenticeship funding and the effects on the sector following the introduction of the levy in 2017 - The introduction of the insolvency regime in the sector, following the completion of the Strategic Area Reviews - The impact of Budget and mini- budget on various income streams and additional costs associated with blended learning and increase of costs due to demand during this period.
+- Changes in policy following change of government in 2024 - Further reforms to the funding methodologies, in particular in relation to apprenticeship funding and the effects on the sector following the introduction of the levy in 2017 - The introduction of the insolvency regime in the sector, following the completion of the Strategic Area Reviews - The impact of Budget on various income streams and additional costs associated with blended learning and increase of costs due to demand during this period.